6.4.3 Error Correction#

 (c) Why do the Knill-Laflamme conditions not allow the 3-qubit bit-flip code to correct two or more simultaneous bit-flip errors?

-6. No-Cloning and Why Quantum Error Correction Is Non-Trivial
+6. No-Cloning and Error Correction.
+No-Cloning and Why Quantum Error Correction Is Non-Trivial

 The no-cloning theorem states that an unknown quantum state cannot be universally copied.
 This creates a fundamental tension with error correction: how can you protect quantum information if you cannot make backup copies?